bgtti/polln/README.md

    >\
    > More information on how to clone this repository available at https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
    > It is recommended that you set up a virtual environment.
 More information: https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#:~:text=To%20create%20a%20virtual%20environment,virtualenv%20in%20the%20below%20commands.&text=The%20second%20argument%20is%20the,project%20and%20call%20it%20env%20.
+   > Use the main branch, which is intended for local (production).
+The code from the deployment branch was changed to suit the deployment environment.
+More information bellow.
    ><br/><br/>

 </details>